Skip to main content

 Program Overview

 The audiology program is a three-year (nine consecutive semesters) postbaccalaureate program leading to a Doctor of Audiology (Au.D.) degree.
 This is the entry-level degree for the practice of audiology.
-Without the audiology degree, an individual cannot be licensed or certified to practice.
+Without an audiology degree, an individual cannot be licensed or certified to practice.

 Why Study Audiology at Grand Valley?